joshkel/gtpp/README.md

 [See these screenshots for an example.](docs/screenshots.md)

+(`gtpp` is not a Google project.
+The author is not affiliated with Google.)

 ## Features

 * Quieter output - By default, Google Test prints 2 lines of output per